Q. What is the difference between the Cisco IOS

 show subsys name ips to show the detailed Cisco IOS IPS subsystem version.

-Q. Where can I download Cisco IPS Version 5.x/6.x format signature files for Cisco IOS IPS in Cisco IOS Software Release 12.4(11)T and later releases?
+Q. Where can I download Cisco IPS Sensor Software Versions 5.x and 6.x format signature files for Cisco IOS IPS in Cisco IOS Software Release 12.4(11)T and later?

-Q. What are the basic, advanced and default signature sets?
+Q. What are the basic and advanced signature sets?

 Getting Started with Cisco IOS IPS